dolphindb/airflow-provider-dolphindb/README.md

 ### Installing airflow-provider-dolphindb for testing

-Refer to https://pip.pypa.io/en/stable/cli/pip_install/#install-editable for further details on this topic.
+To use the DolphinDB provider in test workflows, install the library in editable mode:

 ```sh
 python -m pip install -e .
 ```

+Refer to [pip documentation](https://pip.pypa.io/en/stable/cli/pip_install/#install-editable) for further details.

-### Testing
+### Running Provider Tests

-Run the following commands to validate the installation procedure above.
+Validate the changes through the test suite:

 ```sh
 cd /your/source/dir/airflow-provider-dolphindb